Portland State University: Athletics

+Prior to joining Division I, the school won NCAA National Division II championships in women's volleyball and wrestling.
 The university has 30 student-managed club sports on campus including the PSU Rugby Club, the PSU Ice Hockey Club and the PSU Lacrosse Club.
 In addition, the Student Activities and Leadership Program sponsors 120 student clubs including the Tango, Fencing, Medieval and Brewers' clubs.